ClarissaIngraham/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial I will guide you through the steps to create a resource group in Azure, observe various types of network traffic using Wireshark, and understand the behavior of different protocols. <br />
+In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />